timxiao1203/ForwardStartingOption/README.md

 # Forward Starting Option

-A model is presented for pricing European exercise, forward starting options on an underlying equity.
+A model is presented for pricing European exercise, forward start options (see https://finpricing.com/lib/EqCliquet.html) on an underlying equity.

 Let St denote the spot equity price at time t.
 We assume that the process satisfies under the domestic risk-neutral probability measure, a stochastic differential equity (SDE) of the form.
 This difficulty can be avoided by approximating the SDE dynamics via a partial differential equation (PDE).